pact-foundation/pact-ruby/README.md

 Congratulations!
 You now have a failing spec to develop against.

-#### 4. Implement your service provider

-At this stage, you'll probably want to be able to run your specs one at a time while you implement.
-Define the environment variables PACT_DESCRIPTION and/or PACT_PROVIDER_STATE as so:
+At this stage, you'll want to be able to run your specs one at a time while you implement each feature.
+At the bottom of the failed pact:verify output you will see the commands to rerun each failed interaction individually.
+A command to run just one interaction will look like this:

-    $ PACT_DESCRIPTION="a request for something" PACT_PROVIDER_STATE="something exists" rake pact:verify
+    $ rake pact:verify PACT_DESCRIPTION="a request for something" PACT_PROVIDER_STATE="something exists"

+#### 4. Implement enough to make your first interaction spec pass

+Rinse and repeat.

 #### 5. Keep going til you're green